turgu1/esp32-oberon-compiler/README.md

 - Folder location path for standard modules and other project related folders

-The Oberon.Log has been replaced with a new Logger Module.
-Very basic for now.
+The Oberon.Log output has been replaced with the Out module procedures.

 ### Texts.Mod